 In State B, the project examined students' persistence in schools as one of the consequences of reclassification in various ways.
 For example, data from student enrollment histories were extracted to explore the relationship between years of remaining in ELL status and dropping out of high school, controlling for student characteristics that are known to predict dropping out.

 Despite differences in samples, outcomes, design and analytical methods, the underlying common theme of this project was to examine ELLs' reclassification under the same framework of consequence-based validity: how differences in reclassification standards relate to differences in consequences in later years; namely, academic growth in mainstream classrooms and persistence in school.

 Control Conditions: Due to the nature of the research design, there was no control condition.

 Key Measures: The key measures included scores from each state's end-of-year standardized assessments in reading and math; scores/levels on the state English language proficiency (ELP) tests; measures of district policies and practices concerning ELLs' reclassification derived from interviews with district personnel; and measures of ELL relevant enrollment histories drawn from longitudinal enrollment data.

 Data Analytic Strategy: Growth modeling techniques were used to examine the subsequent academic success of reclassified ELLs in mainstream classrooms in State A. For State B, correlates of dropouts were examined using multilevel logistic regression in which students are nested within districts, among other analytic techniques.

-Kim, J. and Herman, J.L.
+Kim, J., and Herman, J.L.
 (2012).
-Understanding Patterns and Precursors Of ELL Success Subsequent To Reclassification (CRESST Report 818).
-Los Angeles, CA: University of California, National Center for Research on Evaluation, Standards, and Student Testing (CRESST).
-(ERIC ED 540604).
+Understanding Patterns and Precursors of ELL Success Subsequent to Reclassification.
+CRESST Report 818.
+Los Angeles: University of California, National Center for Research on Evaluation, Standards, and Student Testing (CRESST).

 ** This project was submitted to and funded under Education Policy, Finance, and Systems in FY 2009.